karlkurzer/covfefe/Readme.md

 ### Creation of Admin User
 1. [Add](#Add-Users) a new user to the database
-2. Set the admin flag for the user to true (e.g. via mongo-express http://domain.TLD/8081)
+2. Set the admin flag for the user to true (e.g., via mongo-express http://domain.TLD/8081)
 3. [Update](#Update-Users) other users (e.g. their balance)
 ## Maintenance
 The following commands should be run inside the `data` directory.